ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Bethel University’s tuition and fees change based on: •Academic program for both full and part-time students •Course load for both full and part-time students

-The majority of Bethel University undergrads use financial aid to help pay for school.
-In 2022, 764 of the 1,170 undergrads enrolled received financial aid.
+The majority of Bethel University undergrads use financial aid to finance their education.
+In 2023, 708 of the 1,187 undergrads enrolled received financial aid.

 The average debt for each loan type varies.